maxlkatze/katzen-core/README.md

 ![CmsKatze](/documentation/cms_showcase.png)

 ### Understanding Editable Routes
-Every Route inside your Nuxt Router is displayed in the CMS editor.
+Every route in your Nuxt Router is displayed in the CMS editor
-Currently there is no way to hide away any Routes.
 ![Edit Pages](/documentation/pages_showcase.png)

 ### Editable Components
-By defining a Composable inside your Vue Component, you can define an editable entry.
+By defining a composable within your Vue component, you can define an editable item.

 #### The importance of the kat-e attribute
 The e-kat attribute is used to define the key of the editable element.
-The CMS editor uses this key to identify the element and display correct positions and types.
+The CMS editor uses this key to identify the element and display its correct position and type.

 #### Plain Text Component
 ```vue